What is the Citizens’ Assembly?

-There are approximately 45 members of the Assembly.
-We are approaching potential members through a UK-wide representative survey, conducted by ICM, and then contacting by phone respondents who express an interest in joining the Assembly.
-The recruitment follows a stratification plan, with the aim of securing a group of people who are broadly representative of the UK electorate across characteristics such as whether they voted Leave or Remain, their gender, ethnicity, social class and the region of the UK in which they live.
+There were approximately 45 members of the Assembly.
+We approached potential members through a UK-wide representative survey, conducted by ICM, and then contacted by phone respondents who expressed an interest in joining the Assembly.
+The recruitment followed a stratification plan, with the aim of securing a group of people who were broadly representative of the UK electorate across characteristics such as whether they voted Leave or Remain, their gender, ethnicity, social class and the region of the UK in which they live.

 How can I apply to be a member?

 There is no option for a member of the public to directly apply to be a member of the Assembly as this would mean we were unable to determine if applicants were representative of the general public.